Okahao

+Geography

+It is situated in the Ongandjera tribal area 73 km west of Oshakati on the main road MR123 (Outapi — Tsandi — Okahao).

 The area around Okahao is flat, arable land which is mainly used for subsistence farming.
-Okahao is the largest town in Ongandjera, the birthplace of Namibia's founding president Sam Nujoma.
+Okahao is the largest town in the Ongandjera tribal area, the birthplace of Namibia's founding president Sam Nujoma.
+The language spoken there is mainly the Oshiwambo dialect Oshingadjera.

 History

 The first visit of Martti Rautanen to Ongandjera

 When the first Finnish missionaries had arrived to Omandongo in Ovamboland on 9 July 1870, they immediately took measures aiming at establishing a missionary presence in two other tribal areas also, that is, in Uukwambi and Ongandjera.
 Already four days later, Pietari Kurvinen, Martti Rautanen, Karl August Weikkolin and Antti Piirainen, left for Uukwambi, to the court of King Nayuma, where they arrived on July 16.
 And still within the same month, Rautanen rode on an ox to visit King Tsheya of Ongandjera.